MiladSoltanalipour/concrete_strength_prediction/README.md

 If you want to know more about this program, it predicts the concrete compressive strength depending on its age.
 It is based on Eurocode-2 Design of Concrete Structures - Part 1-1: General rules and rules for buildings, Clause 3.1.2 part (6).
 The concrete compressive strength is estimated if the following information is available:

-Mean concrete compressive strength at 28 days
-Age of the concrete in days
-Coefficient depedning on the cement type
+Mean concrete compressive strength at 28 days, Age of the concrete in days and Coefficient depedning on the cement type

 The advantage of this proram is that the dates can be picked by a calender widget.